quancoi2ka3/DATN/README.md

 # Sun Movement Project

-This repository contains the Sun Movement application which consists of a .NET Core backend and a Next.js frontend.
+This repository contains the Sun Movement application which consists of a .NET Core backend, a Next.js frontend, and a Rasa chatbot.

 ## Project Structure
 - `sun-movement-backend`: .NET Core backend application
 - `sun-movement-frontend`: Next.js frontend application
+- `sun-movement-chatbot`: Rasa-based Vietnamese chatbot

 ## Getting Started

 Follow these instructions to get a copy of the project up and running on your local machine for development and testing purposes.

+### Environment Setup

+For detailed environment setup instructions, please refer to the [Environment Setup Guide](ENVIRONMENT_SETUP_GUIDE.md).

 ### Prerequisites